 Congress enacted the Foreign Sovereign Immunity Act (hereinafter referred to as the "FSIA"), 28 U.S.C. § 1605 (2002), to guide the U.S. courts in determining when parties can maintain a lawsuit against a foreign state or its entities and agents and to prescribe the circumstances under which a foreign state would lose its sovereign immunity.
 The FSIA expressly governs the sovereign immunity of foreign governments.
 See Argentine Republic v.
 Amerada Hess Shipping Corp., 488 U.S. 428, 434 (1989) ("We think that the text and structure of FSIA demonstrate Congress' intention that the FSIA be the sole basis for obtaining jurisdiction over a foreign state in our courts."); Phaneuf v.
 Republic of Indon., 106 F.3d 302, 304 (9th Cir.
 1997) ("The FSIA is the sole basis for subject matter jurisdiction over suits involving foreign states and their agencies and instrumentalities.").

-The question presented in the instant cases is whether the FSIA sovereign immunity applies to the individual Defendants.
-Because the issue is jurisdictional and has important implications for foreign relations, the Court addresses the question sua sponte.
+individual Defendants.
+Because the issue is jurisdictional and has important implications for foreign relations, the Court addresses the question sua sponte.9